aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Introduction

-This example describes and includes all the AVD files used to build an Campus Fabric by building upon the previous [L2LS Fabric](../../examples/campus-fabric/README.md) example.
-The spine nodes provide L3 routing of SVIs and the L2 leaf nodes support 802.1x Network Access Control (NAC) with port ranges.
+This example describes and includes all the AVD files used to build a Campus Fabric by building upon the previous [L2LS Fabric](../../examples/campus-fabric/README.md) example.
+The spine nodes provide L3 routing of SVIs, and the L2 leaf nodes support 802.1x Network Access Control (NAC) with port ranges.

 ## Installation & Requirements